Tracy Vilar: Awards and nominations

 In 1996, Tracy was nominated for Outstanding Individual Performance in a Comedy Series for her role as Sophia Ortiz in The Steve Harvey Show at the NCLR Bravo Awards.
 In 1998, she was nominated for Outstanding Actress in a Comedy Series in the same role at the ALMA Awards.
 That same year, she won the Margo Albert Award for Most Promising Actress.
+In 2026, she won for an Actor Award for Outstanding Performance by an Ensemble in a Drama Series for her role in The Pitt.